• Skip to primary navigation

 • Place basket in air fryer and set temperature to 400 degrees.

-• Cover each with teriyaki sauce.
+• Brush each piece of chicken with teriyaki sauce.

 • Transfer chicken to large plate, tent loosely with aluminum foil, and let rest for 5 minutes.
+Serve and enjoy every bite.

 Notes